 Although the overall incidence and prevalence of tuberculosis have been declining, the incidence of multidrug-resistant tuberculosis is steadily rising.
-The Asians and Hispanics account for more than half of the new cases of tuberculosis, with the highest incidence in India, China, Indonesia, Pakistan, Nigeria, and South Africa.
+The Asians and Hispanics account for more than half of the new tuberculosis cases, with the highest incidence in India, China, Indonesia, Pakistan, Nigeria, and South Africa.
 However, in the United States, recent trends show a significant decline in this infection.

 Active and Latent TB Infection

 A person with active infection usually presents with symptoms of the part affected and constitutional symptoms such as unexplained weight loss, fever, fatigue, loss of appetite, and night sweats.
 The latent TB, however, is asymptomatic and non-infectious.

 Early diagnosis of active TB is crucial to managing the disease in time and prevent its spread.
 The latent TB infection is non-infectious and asymptomatic, with a significant worldwide prevalence (33%).
 Since this population carries a risk of reactivation in immunocompromised states and progress to an active TB disease, which is symptomatic and highly contagious, latent TB is an important public health issue.
 The LTBI progression risk to active disease is maximum in the first two years after exposure.
 The progression, detection, and treatment of latent TB cases are important for tuberculosis control and reduce the disease burden.

 The LTBI progression risk declines with age as the immunity increases with age.
 The risk of progression in infants is 50%, which declines to 1% to 2% by the age of 10 years.